RelocateNomad

 Costa Rica enacted Law 10008 — its digital nomad visa — in July 2021 and began processing applications in 2022.
 The program gives a one-year residency, renewable once for a total of two years.
 The quiet-but-strong draw is Costa Rica's territorial tax system: foreign-source income is not taxed in Costa Rica at all, even when you become a tax resident.
 Combined with dollar-friendly banking, political stability, and the Central American tropical lifestyle, it's a compelling value proposition for US-income-earning nomads.

-The trade-off: Costa Rica has become noticeably more expensive since 2022 (rent in Tamarindo and Santa Teresa has risen sharply), and the application process is paperwork-moderate rather than light.
+The trade-off: Costa Rica has become noticeably more expensive since 2022 (rent in Tamarindo and Santa Teresa has risen sharply), and the Costa Rica application process is paperwork-moderate rather than light.
 But the $3,000/mo income bar is reasonable, and the tax treatment is genuinely favorable.
+Weighing it against the other major Latin-American nomad base?
+Our Costa Rica vs Mexico comparison lays out income floors, tax (Costa Rica's territorial 0% on foreign income versus Mexico's resident rates), and cost of living side by side.

 At a glance